quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 On a subsequently received ACK_FREQUENCY frame, the endpoint checks if this frame is more recent than any previous ones, as follows:

-- If the frame's sequence number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.
+- If the frame's Sequence Number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

 - If the frame's sequence number is greater than the largest one seen so far,